Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-order affine Sobolev inequality

-for every $1$-homogeneous function $g$ (see \cite{TW12,LYZ06}) on $\Rn\setminus\{o\}$.
-We remark that the epithet ``LYZ Body of $f\in BV(\Rn)$" in \cite{TW12} is reserved for the centrally symmetric convex body whose surface area measure is the \textit{even} part of $\sigma_{\langle f\rangle}$, in which case \eqref{eq:LYZ} would only hold for even, 1-homogeneous functions $g$ (this distinction is made implicitly in the proof of \cite[Theorem 3.1]{TW12} but not in the statement of that theorem).
-In fact, this centrally symmetric convex body is the Blaschke body of $\langle f\rangle$ (see \eqref{eq:BL_body}).
-The more general, not necessarily centrally symmetric body, is important for our setting.
+We remark that the epithet ``LYZ Body of $f\in BV(\Rn)$" in \cite{TW12} is reserved for the origin-symmetric convex body whose surface area measure is the \textit{even} part of $\sigma_{\langle f\rangle}$, in which case \eqref{eq:LYZ} would only hold for even, 1-homogeneous functions $g$ (this distinction is made implicitly in the proof of \cite[Theorem 3.1]{TW12} but not in the statement of that theorem).
+In fact, this origin-symmetric convex body is the Blaschke body of $\langle f\rangle$ (see \eqref{eq:BL_body}).
+The not necessarily symmetric body is important for our setting.
 Indeed, by setting $g(u)=h_{C_{-\bar\theta}}(u)$ in \eqref{eq:LYZ}, which is in general not an even function in $u$, we obtain the \textit{LYZ projection body of order $\hid$ of $f\in BV(\Rn)$}, $\Pi^\hid \langle f\rangle$, defined via

 We need the following lemma.
 In the case of Sobolev functions, it was done in by Federer and Fleming \cite{FF60} and Maz'ja \cite{VGM60} when $K=\B$.
 Gromov later generalized this to when $K$ is any symmetric convex body \cite{MS86}.
 Cordero-Erausquin, Nazaret and Villani then extended Gromov's result, with equality conditions, in the case when $f\in BV(\Rn)$ \cite[Theorem 3]{CENV04}.
 The version we present here, which holds for all convex bodies $K$ containing the origin in their interior, follows by either modifying the proof of \cite[Theorem 3]{CENV04} slightly, or, alternatively, from the result by Alvino, Ferone, Trombetti and Lions for Sobolev functions \cite[Corollary 3.2]{AFTL97}, an approximation argument involving $W^{1,1}(\Rn)$, and repeating the argument for equality conditions done in \cite{CENV04}. \begin{lemma}[Anisotropic Sobolev inequality] Let $K$ be a convex body in $\R^n$ containing the origin in its interior.
 Consider a compactly supported, non-identically zero function $f\in BV(\Rn)$.
 Then,